| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 (Note that the same percentage is 100 for series where all conditions are

-met, leading to all_ser_cond_met_xg3var = TRUE
+met, leading to all_ser_cond_met_xg3var = TRUE at the level of

 location and XG3 variable.)

-aggregation of combined_result_series_xg3var
+aggregation of combined_result_series_xg3var per location.

 Specific columns:

-if all XG3 variables
+cond_met_series is TRUE if all XG3 variables

 (that have series and on which series conditions were imposed)

-in the previous aggregation
+were TRUE in the previous aggregation

-in all other
+(all_ser_cond_met_xg3var = TRUE), and is FALSE in all other

 cases.

-is the percentage of a location's XG3 variables
+pct_xg3vars_passed_ser is the percentage of a location's XG3 variables

 (that have series and on which series conditions were imposed) that were

-in the previous aggregation
+TRUE in the previous aggregation

-(all_ser_cond_met_xg3var = TRUE
+(all_ser_cond_met_xg3var = TRUE).

-is the average of
+avg_pct_cond_met_in_nonpassed_series is the average of

-from the previous aggregation step,
+avg_pct_cond_met_nonpassed_series from the previous aggregation step,

 over the involved XG3 variables at the location.

-the inner join (on loc_code
+the inner join (on loc_code) between combined_result_avail

-and combined_result_series
+and combined_result_series.

 Locations that were dropped in either evaluation because of missing